Guides

 return v.normalized # canonical string for storage

-MX Lookup and SMTP Handshake
+MX Lookup with an Optional SMTP Handshake

 import dns.resolver, smtplib, socket